 The table below provides the percent change each year for water rate increases pursuant to the Comprehensive Rate Analysis.
 More information on the analysis can be found by clicking here.

 Are there any convenience fees assessed to customers using the portal?

 No. There are no additional fees added to your utility bill if you choose to pay online.

 I pay my utility bill through an online bill payment service provided by my bank.
-Do I have to set up a new profile with Municipal Online Payments?
+Do I have to set up a profile with Municipal Online Payments?

 No. If you have arranged for bill payment through your bank, you do not need to change anything.
-However, please set up a new profile to view your consumption history and utility bills.
+However, please set up a profile to view your consumption history and utility bills.

 Can I just make a payment without creating a username/password?

 Yes.
 You may pay your bill as “guest.”
 However, by doing so you will need your account number and last payment amount each time you pay your bill using the portal.
 Village staff recommends creating an account to make it easier to pay bills using the portal in the future.

 When is my payment credited to my account?